UCL-CCS/esmacs-input-creation-docs/docs/preparation.md

 grep ^ATOM 4bjx.pdb > 4bjx-protein.pdb
 ```

-To remove alternative conformers for residues and get a report on any non-standard residues use `pdb4amber`, part of the AmberTools package.
+To remove alternative conformers for residues and get a report on any non-standard residues use `pdb4amber`, part of the AmberTools package:

 ```
-pdb4amber -i 4bjx-protein.pdb -o 4bjx-protein-stripped.pdb
+pdb4amber -i 4bjx-protein.pdb -o 4bjx-protein-stripped.pdb --nohyd
 ```

 This will save the updated coordinates in `4bjx-protein-stripped.pdb` and provide a short report to the console about the residues edited.
+The `--nohyd` flag removes hydrogens, you can leave this off if you are confident that the atoms present are correctly names for use in Amber.

 THE `END` line at the end of the file should be replaced with `TER` (using either a text editor or `sed`).
 For proteins containing multiple chains `TER` lines should be inserted between each pair .